Research Assistants and Postbac Researchers

 To learn more about specific research projects, please see Current Projects.
 We welcome interest in independent research projects as well.

-If you're interested in learning more about these research opportunities, please contact Dr. Mennin (mailto:firstname.lastname@example.org) to arrange an interview.
+If you're interested in learning more about these research opportunities, please contact the lab to arrange an interview.

-If you are interested in joining the lab as a postdoctoral fellow, please contact Dr. Mennin.
-He may be reached by email at dmennin @ hunter.cuny.edu.
+Dr. Mennin and the READ Lab are not currently accepting postdoctoral applications.
+If you are interested in working in the lab as a research assistant, please contact Dr. Mennin.
+He may be reached by email at email@example.com.
 Thank you for your interest!
 We look forward to talking with you.